simonprickett/simonprickett.github.io/about.md

 permalink: /about/
 ---

-TODO: Add proper about detail!
+TODO: Add proper about detail sometime!